-Ghevar is specially made and consumed during the local festivals like Teej, Gangaur, and Makar Sankranti.
+Ghevar is specially made and consumed during local festivals like Teej, Gangaur, and Makar Sankranti.
 In some places, it is associated with the Indian festival of Raksha Bandhan or Rakhi.
-In this region, Ghevar is synonymous with the Teej festival which falls in the Hindu month of Savan or monsoon season in July or August.
+In this region, Ghevar is synonymous with the Teej festival which falls in the Hindu month of Savan or the monsoon season in July or August.

 What is Ghevar?